leonstel/leonstel.github.io/recursive_tree_part2.md

 // Traverses up its parent and do something on each pass determineStateUp(newState){

-    if(this.parentRef) {
+    // if current Leaf is the root node then the parentRef will be undefined if(this.parentRef) {
         if(newState === STATUS.NONE)
             this.parentRef.status = STATUS.NONE;